 - 1. Exhibitors shall enter the ring at the jog.
-Horses are to be shown at a walk, jog, and lope with forward impulsion both ways of the ring. - 2.
+Horses are to be shown at a walk, jog, and lope with forward impulsion both ways of the ring.
+Judges may ask for a moderate extension of the jog one or both directions.
+Horses will be asked to back.
+Exception: no lope will be required in a Walk Jog Class.
+Horses are to be reversed to the inside (away from the rail) and will not be asked to reverse at a lope. - 2.
 At the judge's discretion, horses may be asked to extend any gait. - 3.
 Horses are to be reversed to the inside (away from the rail) and will not be asked to reverse at a lope. - 4.
 Light hand contact with the horse's mouth must be maintained at all gaits without undue restraint. - 5.
 Only one hand must be used around the reins with a horse being shown in a standard Western bit, and hands must not be changed during class.
 Two hands must be used with a horse is being shown in a snaffle bit or hackamore.
 See appointments for bits that are permitted. - 6.
 The Walk a natural, flat-footed, four-beat gait.
 The horse must move straight and true at the walk.
-The walk must be alert, with a stride of reasonable length in keeping with the size of the horse. - 7.
-The Jog a smooth, ground-covering two-beat diagonal gait.
+The walk must be alert, with a stride of reasonable length in keeping with the size of the horse.

+- 7. The Jog a smooth, ground-covering two-beat diagonal gait.
 The horse works from one pair of diagonals to the other pair.
 The jog should be square, balanced and with straight, forward movement of the feet.
 Horses walking with their back feet and trotting in the front are not considered performing the required gait.
 When asked to extend the jog, it moves out with the same smooth way of going. - 8.
 The Lope an easy, rhythmical three-beat gait.
 Horses moving to the left should lope on the left lead.
 Horses moving to the right should lope on the right lead.
 Horses traveling at a four-beat gait are not considered to be performing at a proper lope.
 The horse should lope with a natural stride and appear relaxed and smooth.
 It should be ridden at a speed that is a natural way of going. - 9.
 Back Horses should back, on command, quietly, willingly, and easily in a straight line without resistance.
 In the lineup horses may be asked to back individually or as a group. - 10.
 A natural head position is desired.
 A vertical head carriage is not to be penalized.
 Over flexing or straining neck in head carriage so the nose is carried behind the vertical consistently will be penalized. - 11.
 Unnatural low head position (poll below the withers) will be penalized.